This companion to the

 to raise the turn, etc.) or probably fold.
 Sure, there will be some times checking and calling will make sense, but those should be

-shoveled into the muck as the pots are being pushed to gutshot straights and backdoor flushes -- as well as half pots being pushed to
+the muck as the pots are being pushed to gutshot straights and backdoor flushes -- as well as half pots being pushed to garbage low hands.

 Myth: "Aces never win"